YouTube Limits Relationship With Logan Paul After His Video Depicting Dead Body

 Logan Paul and his friends laughing and smiling after discovering a dead body pic.twitter.com/azY7EAiuC4— JhbTeam (@JhbTeam) January 2, 2018

 The video drew millions of views — but it also quickly drew rebukes from people on social media who said it made light of a tragic and pervasive issue.
-One of those people, Anna Akana, referenced the horror of her own sister's death and added "you do not walk into a suicide forest with a camera and claim mental health awareness."
+One of those people, Anna Akana, referenced the horror of her own sister's death and added, "You do not walk into a suicide forest with a camera and claim mental health awareness."

 Dear @LoganPaul,— Anna Akana (@AnnaAkana) January 2, 2018